vudummy/gloco_gallery/README.md

 This is a sample Gallery modal with infinite scrolling and some slightly-cool animation on transition.
 One simply will never get tired of a bold entrance.
 This sample is built and bundled from ground up with following tech stacks and dependencies:

-  - ReactJS, oh year the React we love, version 15++
+  - ReactJS, oh yeah the React we love, version 15++
+  - Babel, one simply cannot live without Babel as long as he still works with ReactJS
-  - Webpack, manually configured from ground up.
+  - Webpack 2, manually configured from ground up.
   - Semantic-ui (gosh I hate it)
   - A third-lib called [React-infinite-scroller][RIS] by CassetteRocks
   - Fake RestAPI from [JSONPlaceholder][Fks]